2024 Dual Meeting Schedule

 The Fraternal Foundation Fundraising Bootcamp, post-con workshop option is available through the standard event registration form as an additional $60 add-on.
 The bootcamp includes a morning of programming with a strong emphasis on collaboration, action planning and dedicated time spent with content experts in the areas of annual giving, communications, major gifts and mid-level management.
 With detailed information about how to incorporate recent and relevant fraternal industry research into your work, as well as hands-on activities, participants will walk away with tactical (and practical!) skills to better support their foundation’s fundraising operations.

-The 2024 bootcamp will be held in person at the Indianapolis Marriott Downtown and includes breakfast and programming from 8 a.m. – noon.
+The 2024 bootcamp will be held in person at the Indianapolis Marriott Downtown and includes breakfast and programming from 8 a.m. – 12:30 p.m.

 LEARN MORE